 Editor's Note: This is a transcript of an audio webcast presented on October 15, 2020.
 It has been edited and condensed for clarity.
+It was reviewed for rerelease in October 2022.

 NUTRITION IN THE NICU-INTRODUCTION

 William W. Hay, Jr, MD: Bethany and I are delighted to have the opportunity to speak to you today about nutrition of preterm infants.
 This is very important for us to do.
 It's our favorite topic because, unfortunately, nutrition among many preterm infants is frequently suboptimal.